am1t/sn-digital-garden/notes/highlights/articles/Neil Gaiman Why Our Future Depends on Libraries, Reading and Daydreaming.md

 ---
-title: Neil Gaiman: Why Our Future Depends on Libraries, Reading and Daydreaming
+title: Neil Gaiman Why Our Future Depends on Libraries, Reading and Daydreaming
 ---
 # Neil Gaiman: Why Our Future Depends on Libraries, Reading and Daydreaming